Cybersecurity Tips to Help Prevent Cyberattacks & Data Breaches

 More than ever, businesses must maintain a robust cybersecurity posture since the price of a cyberattack can cost millions and even permanent closure for the impacted business.
 Attackers have a cavalry of techniques at their disposal, but trends are exposing their preferred tactics.

-Organizations of all sizes face the consequences of successful data breaches, with 63% of companies saying their data may have been compromised by a hardware-level security breach, yet cybersecurity positions are the most difficult to fill.
+Organizations of all sizes face the consequences of successful data breach, with 63% of companies saying their data may have been compromised by a hardware-level security breach, yet cybersecurity positions are the most difficult to fill.
 The average cost of a data breach in 2022 is $4.35 million, with the global annual cost of cybercrime estimated to reach $7 trillion by the end of 2022.
-This article will discuss the causes of an attack as well as methods of prevention to keep your business safe from data breaches and other cyberattacks.
+This article will discuss the causes of an attack as well as methods of prevention to keep your business safe from data breach and other cyberattacks.

 How A Data Breach Occurs